Diane McGuinness

-McGuinness has stirred up controversy for her views on dyslexia and teaching letter names.
-She argues that dyslexia is not a biological condition but a socially created problem that results from a complex spelling code and ineffective teaching methods.
-She has argued against teaching the letter names in the early phases of instruction on the grounds that letter names can confuse students.
-What is important, McGuinness argues, is that students be taught the relationships between sounds and letters.
+McGuinness stirred up controversy with her views on dyslexia and teaching letter names.
+She argued that dyslexia is not a biological condition but a socially created problem that results from a complex spelling code combined with ineffective teaching methods.
+She argued against teaching the letter names in the early phases of reading instruction on the grounds that letter names can confuse students.
+What is really important, McGuinness maintained, is that students be taught the sound values and the relationships that obtain between sounds and letters.

+McGuinness died on May 13, 2022, at the age of 89.